 Because options give us so much opportunity, simply pick your strategy and head to the option chain and get to work.
 For example, a stock is trading in a narrow range and not moving much.
 You can trade an iron condor and make money on a stock trading sideways.

 Let’s say you want to trade a stock that’s moving up but you don’t have a lot of money to risk.
 You can trade vertical spread.
 You’re limiting your risk by not placing a lot of capital into the trade.

 Naked calls and puts are also there to be traded.
 If you see a stock that’s ripping in either direction and you want in, you can trade a call or put.
 The great thing about options is that one contract controls 100 shares, which you can then own later, if you want.
 Or you can just trade options like a game of hot potato.
 The choice is yours.

 So you get the advantage of trading 100 shares per contract without having to pay the price for owning 100 shares.
 In essence, no matter your strategy, it’s all there in the options chain for you.
-Make sure you take our options trading course.

 The Bottom Line

 An options chain is where traders go to get important information.
 They allow you to place the trade you want and clearly lay out the bid, ask, strike price and expiration date.
 Even taking the time to understand an options chain is important.